-Programmatic – along with search – is the key to winning these moments that matter without sacrificing scale.
+Programmatic - along with search - is the key to winning the moments that matter without sacrificing scale.

 It's the most efficient and effective way for us to reach people with our ads and our message.
-It's especially helped us reach people in their moments that matter – when they're looking for answers, discovering new things and making decisions.
-Programmatic – along with search – is the key to winning these moments that matter without sacrificing scale.
+It's especially helped us reach people in their moments: when they're looking for answers, discovering new things, and making decisions.
+Programmatic - along with search - is the key to winning the moments that matter without sacrificing scale.